Association of the IceCube neutrinos with CAZ blazar light curves: Analysis

 Notably, $W_\mathrm{T}$ reduces the effect of poorly localized events (i.e., those with $\Omega > \widetilde{\Omega}$) on the statistics, while preventing the well-localized events (i.e., those with $\Omega \ll \widetilde{\Omega}$) from dominating the statistics.
 This makes the top-hat weighting scheme superior to Gaussian weighting schemes, which are typically dominated by associations made with the most highly localized events.
 This is a caveat for the Gaussian weights since mid-range events (i.e., those with $\mathcal{S} \sim \widetilde{\mathcal{S}}$ and $\Omega \sim \widetilde{\Omega}$) are more numerous than the most highly localized events, even after accounting for their smaller $\mathcal{S}$ (see Sect.
 4.2.5 of \citetalias{Kouch2025_WH2}).
 The advantage of $W_\mathrm{T}$ comes from its ability to recover more signal from the mid-range events.

-We note that, due to the statistical nature of our analysis, not all of the identified associations are expected to be real.
-Following our previous works (\citetalias{Hovatta2021}, \citetalias{Kouch2024_CAZvCGRaBS}, and \citetalias{Kouch2025_WH2}), the global TS parameter is constructed by counting the (weighted) number of unique spatio-temporally associated blazar-neutrino pairs.
+We note that due to the statistical nature of our analysis, not all of the identified associations are expected to be real.
+Following our previous works (\citetalias{Hovatta2021}, \citetalias{Kouch2024_CGRaBSvIC}, and \citetalias{Kouch2025_WH2}), the global TS parameter is constructed by counting the (weighted) number of unique spatiotemporally associated blazar-neutrino pairs.
 This allows for: (1) one blazar to be associated with multiple neutrinos; and (2) one neutrino to be associated with multiple flaring blazars.
 Notably, the latter is physically impossible.
 Yet, it enhances the statistical power of the test, because a neutrino associated with multiple flaring blazars is more likely to have come from a blazar than a neutrino associated with only one flaring blazar.
 Therefore, our global TS parameters should be taken as statistical measures rather than real counts.
+As a sanity check, we also test our spatiotemporal analysis by only considering one flaring blazar association for each neutrino event.
+In this approach, the TS parameter is calculated by counting the number of neutrino events which have at least one spatiotemporal association.
+This approach does not suffer from the second limitation mentioned above.
+We find that the correlation strengths remain largely identical to those obtained via the original formulation.